Province of Ljubljana

 The Province of Ljubljana (Provincia di Lubiana, Ljubljanska pokrajina, Provinz Laibach) was the central-southern area of Slovenia.
 In 1941, it was annexed by the Kingdom of Italy, and after 1943 occupied by Nazi Germany.
 Created on May 3, 1941, it was abolished on May 9, 1945, when the Slovene Partisans and partisans from other parts of Yugoslavia liberated it from the Nazi Operational Zone of the Adriatic Littoral.
 Its administrative centre was Ljubljana.

 Background

 During World War II, the Drava Banovina was in a unique situation.
-While Greece shared its experience of being trisected, this territory (roughly present-day Slovenia) experienced a further step—absorption and annexation into neighboring Nazi Germany, the Kingdom of Italy, and Hungary.
-After Yugoslavia was invaded by Axis Powers on 6 April 1941, Germany and Hungary occupied and annexed the northern part of the region.
+Whereas Greece was trisected, this territory (roughly present-day Slovenia) experienced a further step—absorption and annexation into neighboring Nazi Germany, the Kingdom of Italy, Hungary, and the Independent State of Croatia.
+After Yugoslavia was invaded by Axis powers on 6 April 1941, Germany and Hungary occupied and annexed the northern part of the region.
 The ethnic German Gottscheers were moved out of the province because Hitler opposed having them in the Italian zone.